-Our free science lecture series remains 100% virtual in 2022, to allow more people to join!
-SERC's monthly science talks feature science and conservation stories from Smithsonian ecologists and researchers around the world.
+Discover stories of hope and resilience every month, at our free webinar series!
+SERC's monthly science talks highlight the research and conservation that are leading us to a more sustainable future, featuring scientists from the Smithsonian and around the world.
 They air on Zoom every third Tuesday of the month at 7pm Eastern, January through October, unless otherwise noted.
-By signing up online, you'll be able to watch live and receive a link to a closed-captioned recording after the event.
-Scroll further down to see recordings and slides from our 2021 and 2020 series.
+All of our talks are recorded.
+By signing up online, you'll be able to watch live and receive a link to the recording after the event.
+Closed captions available at the event and on the recordings.
+Scroll further down to see recordings and slides from our past years.

 Subscribe to our email list to receive updates about virtual lectures and other upcoming events.

 Photo courtesy of Martin Theil